Aptivi/Community/README.md

 # Aptivi Community

-*Start your GitHub discussion with us regarding our projects!*
+*Start your GitHub discussion with us regarding our community!*

+For individual project discussions and issues, please head to one of the repositories instead.

 </div>